Surely you've seen them in Bridal Magazines and on wedding sites.

 Have you done weddings before?

-This is irrelevant because no bottom of the barrel first-time DJ is ever going to say “No” if they’re trying to get you to spend your hard-earned money on them.
+This is not going to work for you because even a first-time DJ isn't going to say “No” if they’re trying to get you to spend your hard-earned money on them.

 A better question is "How many weddings have you done this year and can we contact some of your previous recent clients?"